SELLER’S OPTIONS AFTER RECEIVING YOUR OFFER

 - Review all documents.
 You will need to review the Property Disclosure Statement, which informs you of any known issues with the property and the Title Search for items attached to the title to the property.
 For Detached houses (non-strata) review the permit history, and oil tank scan certificate (if any), confirm zoning and whether there are any unauthorized/authorized suites.
 For Condos & Townhouses (strata) review all strata documents, and if there are any renovations confirm that they were done with strata approval.

 - Deposit.
-Ensure that funds are available, and provide a bank draft made out to “Keller Williams Elite Realty” in trust (or to the Realtor’s brokerage, page 1 of the offer).
+Ensure that funds are available, and provide a bank draft made out to your Realtor’s Brokerage in trust.

 - Insurance.
 We recommend obtaining an insurance quote for the property.
 For detached homes, lenders insist on property insurance because your property is their security for your mortgage.
 Property insurance covers the replacement cost of your home, so premiums may vary depending on its value.
 An insurance broker can help you with your insurance needs.

-- Get utility bills.
+- Utility bills.
 We recommend requesting utility bills (electric, gas, water & sewer).
 This will give you an idea of what it will cost to run your new home.